ybjeon01/my-operating-system-programming-skills/README.md

 * Ch10

-    * describe paging, a memory management feature
-    * explains how to prepare to use the feature
+    * describe how to switch from protected mode to long mode

     * summaries